yuri-rage/ublox-fixed-base-manager/README.md

 Vite also handles running the ExpressJS backend during development (via `npm run dev`), and the `build-release.sh` script packages everything for production (which might be a bit hacky, but it's working well).

 I am no seasoned web developer, as you'll likely find if you read through the source.
 As such, I may not always be well-equipped to handle complex pull requests.
 However, I'm open to suggestion, and I will endeavor to merge features and bug fixes that are well formed (and/or well explained).

 ---
+### ACKNOWLEDGEMENTS

+Thanks to @lakowske for the [ecef-projector](https://github.com/lakowske/ecef-projector) codebase.
+I refactored it slightly to make use of more modern JS and TS constructs, but the algorithms and math are unchanged.

+Thanks also to @sophienyaa for the [NodeRenogy](https://github.com/sophienyaa/NodeRenogy) project.
+I used `renogy.js` as the basis for my implementation of the solar charge controller feature.

+---
 ### LICENSE (MIT)